-In this study, we started with updating the current sheet shape by following Khurana (1992).
-The new data by Galileo and Juno in addition to the data by Voyager 1/2 were used.
-The three derived models (pre-Galileo, Galileo and Juno) can deal with two features of the current sheet, i.e., bendback and hinge.
-We found out the weak bendback in the Galileo model and the weak hinge in the Juno model.
+In this study, we started with updating the CS shape by following Khurana (1992).
+The new data by Galileo and Juno in addition to the legendary data by Voyager 1/2 were used.
+The three models (pre-Galileo, Galileo and Juno) can represent two features of the CS, i.e., bendback and hinge.
+We found the weak bendback in the Galileo model and the weak hinge in the Juno model.
 The former can be interpreted as a signature of increased Alfvén velocity in the magnetosphere.
-Although further investigations on both plasma and orbital effects (e.g., an analysis using spatially binned data) are necessary, the result may imply that there are decadal variations of the magnetic field as well as the plasma environment in the magnetosphere.
+Although further investigations on both plasma and orbital effects (e.g., an analysis using spatially binned data) are necessary, the result may imply that there are long-term variations of the magnetic field as well as the plasma environment in the magnetosphere.
 The latter can be attributed to the weak dynamic pressure of the solar wind in the Juno era.
-Although it is not clear whether the relatively low current sheet heights of the other models are biased by spacecraft's trajectories, it may be a good example showing the close coupling between the solar wind and the Jovian magnetosphere.
+Although it is not clear whether the relatively low CS heights of the other models are biased by spacecraft's trajectories, it may be a good example showing the close coupling between the solar wind and the Jovian magnetosphere.